By Armando Inquig

 Entering a movie titled ‘The Lego Movie,’ I instantly assumed I was in for a full-length product placement for a toy brand that, frankly, I was not completely enamored with when I was a kid.
 If this is indeed an extended Lego commercial, as the title suggests, then consider me sold because I have just witnessed one of the best animated features in many years.

-From the creators of Cloudy With a Chance of Meatballs, Phil Lord and Chris Miller constructed a relentlessly funny and hyperactive animated romp with a surprising final act that is emotional, inspiring and imaginative.
+“From the creators of ‘Cloudy With a Chance of Meatballs,’ Phil Lord and Chris Miller have crafted a relentlessly funny and hyperactive animated romp with a surprising final act that is emotional, inspiring, and imaginative.

-The Lego Movie reminds us that the power of imagination and teamwork can go together in the process of building and creation, a message so simple yet surprisingly uncommon not just in animated features but movies in general.
+‘The Lego Movie’ reminds us that the power of imagination and teamwork can coexist in the process of building and creation—a message that is refreshingly simple yet surprisingly uncommon not just in animated features but in films in general.”